derRaab/mokick-js-content-proxy/README.md

 ## Read data

-MOKICK content proxy provides read access to text values (strings) and media files using very basic api calls.
+MOKICK content proxy provides read access to text values (strings) and media files using very basic API calls.

 Since MOKICK has support for responsive images, different media formats and sizes built in, access to media files is split into two steps.
-First we need to access available IDs which can be used to access a list of all available variants of a specific media (again, different file formats or sizes).
+First we need to access available IDs which then can be used to access a list of all available variants of a specific media (again, different file formats or sizes).

 ## API